m-rajaee/PlantsVsZombies/README.md

-Final Project Of AP Class at Isfahan University Of Technology
+Final Project Of Advanced Programming Class at Isfahan University Of Technology

 Developed a multiplayer game using C++ and Qt framework.
 Implemented game logic, object-oriented design, and client-server communication between players.